vicharak-in/vicharak-docs/source/vaaman-linux/linux-configuration-guide/change-uboot-logo.md

 - Prepare your new logo.

 :::{attention}
-Ensure that your logo is in the BMP (Bitmap) format, with a color depth of 24 bits (RGB).
+Ensure that your logo is in the BMP (Bitmap) format, with a colour depth of 24 bits (RGB).
 The logo size should be less than 1MB to fit within the constraints of U-Boot.
 :::